-The proposal seeks to amend the prevailing planning framework (refer to figures 1.2 to 1.4) by rationalising the zoning regime and amending the minimum subdivision lot size provision (refer to figures 1.3 and 1.5).
-It is proposed to undertake a future superlot subdivision creating four (4) superlots as an initial development stage.
+The proposal seeks to amend the prevailing planning framework (refer to figures 1.2 to 1.6) by rationalising the zoning regime and amending the minimum subdivision lot size provision (refer to figures 1.3 and 1.5).
+It is proposed to undertake a future super-lot subdivision, creating four (4) super-lots as an initial development stage.
 (Refer to Figure 1.6).
-As identified in Figure 1.2, the lot is currently zoned a combination of E2, RU1, R5 and SP1, with a large portion of the RU1 area comprised of native vegetation managed under an in-perpetuity conservation agreement.
+As identified in Figure 1.2, the lot is currently zoned a combination of C2, RU1, R5 and SP2, with a large portion of the RU1 area comprised of native vegetation managed under an in-perpetuity conservation agreement.

-The zoning rationalisation includes the rezoning of a large tract of RU1 land to E2 land in a manner consistent with the adjoining land which is currently the subject of a conservation agreement.
+The zoning rationalisation includes the rezoning of the R5 area to RU2 and a large tract of RU1 land to C2 land in a manner consistent with the adjoining land which is currently the subject of a conservation agreement.
+(Refer to figure 1-4).
+For a strategic study of the site, refer to table 1-1.